Sir Charles Davers, 6th Baronet: Personal life

 Davers lived at Rushbrooke Hall with Frances Treice, by whom he had five illegitimate sons and three illegitimate daughters.
 He was rumoured to have earlier married Miss Coutts, a planter's daughter, in America while serving in the army, and to have had a son, Rushbrook.

 On his death in 1806 he was buried at St Nicholas Church, Rushbrooke.
-He left his estates to his nephew, Frederick Hervey, 1st Marquess of Bristol, and his baronetcy became extinct.
+He left his estates to his nephew, Frederick Hervey, 1st Marquess of Bristol.
+On the presumption of there being no surviving legitimate male heirs, his baronetcy became extinct.